 Each September, Recovery Month works to promote and support new evidence-based treatment and recovery practices, the emergence of a strong and proud recovery community, and the dedication of service providers and community members across the nation who make recovery in all its forms possible.

-The theme for 2020 National Recovery Month is Join the Voices for Recovery: Celebrating Connections.
+The theme for 2021 National Recovery Month is Recovery Is For Everyone: Every Person, Every Family, Every Community.
 Visit the National Recovery Month website for more details, resources, and opportunities for involvement!

 Philip Rutherford, Chief Operating Officer, and Keegan Wicks, Project Coordinator, Faces & Voices of Recovery, invite the COSSAP community to celebrate Recovery Month because it is a statement: Recovery works!
 Their conversation outlines simple ways that listeners can get involved this September, including the following: